CalamityAdam/iot/ruby/projects/recursion/README.md

 Write a recursive [binary search][wiki-binary-search]: `bsearch(array, target)`. **Note that binary search only works on sorted arrays**.
 Make sure to return the location of the found object (or `nil` if not found!).
 Hint: you will probably want to use subarrays.

-This your first problem which is half a PITA to solve iteratively.

 Make sure that these test cases are working:

 ```rb